reliverse/rse/README.md

 - All done?
 - Head to GitHub and open a PR.
-- That’s it.
+- That's it.
 You're amazing.

 Thanks for being part of this!